-Santa Monica Pier, Boardwalk, and Beach Trail is a 3.3 mile moderately trafficked loop trail located near Santa Monica, CA that features beautiful wild flowers and is good for all skill levels.
+Santa Monica Pier, Boardwalk, and Beach Trail is a 3.3 mile moderately trafficked loop trail located near Santa Monica, California that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash